ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

   ![](./images/windows-servermanager-features.png " ")

-  click on **Next** to continue with installation.
+  Click on **Next** to continue with the installation.

   ![](./images/windows-servermanager-features-install.png " ")

-8. The Confirmation will show the details for roles, role services, or features on selected servers, choose the **Restart the destination server automatically if required**, a pop up will appear to check on **yes** for auto restart, click on **Install** to proceed with installation.
+8. The Confirmation will show the details for roles, role services, or features on selected servers, choose the **Restart the destination server automatically if required**, a pop up will appear to check on **yes** for auto restart, click on **Install** to proceed with the installation.

   ![](./images/windows-servermanager-confirmation.png " ")

-9. In Installation progress **Results** section shows that installation succeeded.
+9. In Installation progress **Results** section shows that the installation succeeded.

   ![](./images/windows-servermanager-results.png " ")